Seneca-BSA/bsa/docs/ses250/lab3.md

 1. Adjust the DC power supply output voltage to +1.000V then change the voltage Range on the DMM from "Auto" to "100mV" using the Range selection button.
 The DMM should not display "OVERLOAD" because the 1V output from the power supply is higher than the maximum 100mV range that can be measured.

-1. Change the DMM range setting and power supply voltage output to record the voltage reading on the DMM in the table below.
-Repeat this step for DV output voltage of +2V, +5V, and +10V. **NOTE:** The reading might fluctuate but record at least 4 significant digits to the best of your ability in estimating.
+1. Manually change the DMM "Range" setting and power supply voltage output according to the table below.
+Then record the voltage reading on the DMM in the and do this for DC output voltage of +1V, +2V, +5V, and +10V.

+    **NOTE:** The reading might fluctuate but record at least 4 significant digits to the best of your ability in estimating **AND record all LEADING ZEROS**.

     >
     >    ||Output: +1V|Output: +2V|Output: +5V|Output: +10V|